jefftriplett/django-cli-no-admin/README.md

 django-cli-no-admin is a config-only project that creates a `django` command and nothing more.
 With this package, you can use the `django` command instead of `django-admin` to execute management commands in your Django project.

+> [!NOTE]
-**Note**: This package will eventually become unnecessary once [DEP 16](https://github.com/django/deps/blob/main/accepted/0016-name-main-command-django.rst) is fully implemented in Django core.
+> This package will eventually become unnecessary once [DEP 16](https://github.com/django/deps/blob/main/accepted/0016-name-main-command-django.rst) is fully implemented in Django core.
 DEP 16 proposes renaming the main Django command from `django-admin` to `django`.
 Track the implementation progress in [django/deps#100](https://github.com/django/deps/pull/100).

 See the blog post: https://micro.webology.dev/2024/12/14/new-project-to.html